Ratchanok Intanon: 2017

-She played in her first tournament of 2017 in March, the |All England Open.
+Ratchanok played in her first tournament of 2017 in March, the All England Open.
 She made her way to the quarter-finals, where she faced off against world no. 2 Carolina Marín.
-Intanon won after being down 11–18 in the rubber set but won 10 straight points to close out the match.
-After defeating Akane Yamaguchi in the semifinals, Intanon was defeated by Tai Tzu-ying 16–21, 20–22.
+She won after being down 11–18 in the rubber set but won 10 straight points to close out the match.
+After defeating Akane Yamaguchi in the semi-finals, she was defeated by Tai Tzu-ying 16–21, 20–22.

-Intanon later in the year took the Thailand Open title, beating compatriot Busanan Ongbamrungphan in the final.
+Ratchanok later in the year took the Thailand Open title, beating compatriot Busanan Ongbamrungphan in the final.
 She also won the New Zealand Open beating Saena Kawakami.
-She was disappointed in the World Championships when she lost to Chen Yufei in the quarterfinal.
-After defeating Sung Ji-hyun and Tai Tzu-ying in the Denmark Open Premier Series, Intanon beat Akane Yamaguchi in the final in three games after being 16–19 down in the final game; she won the game 21–19.
+She was disappointed in the World Championships when she lost to Chen Yufei in the quarter-finals.
+After defeating Sung Ji-hyun and Tai Tzu-ying in the Denmark Open, Ratchanok beat Akane Yamaguchi in the final in three games after being 16–19 down in the final game; she won the game 21–19.
 She said that she dedicated the title to Thailand's king, Bhumibol Adulyadej, who had died the year before.
 She qualified for the season-ending Superseries Finals, where she defeated Sung Ji-hyun and Tai Tzu-ying and lost the third group match to Chen Yufei.
 She was defeated in the semi-finals by Akane Yamaguchi in three games after she was leading in the final game.

 2018

-At the beginning of the year, Intanon won the Malaysia Masters Super 500, beating Tai Tzu-ying in the finals, winning 24–22 in the third set.
+At the beginning of the year, Ratchanok won the Malaysia Masters Super 500, beating Tai Tzu-ying in the finals, winning 24–22 in the third set.
 In the World Championships, she lost to Saina Nehwal in the third round.
-At the Asian Games, Intanon made it to the quarter-final stage before losing out to Nehwal.
+At the Asian Games, Ratchanok made it to the quarter-final stage before losing out to Nehwal.
 She made the finals of the Hong Kong Open, losing to Nozomi Okuhara.
 She qualified for the BWF World Tour Finals, where she ended her losing streak against Chen Yufei.
-She lost to Nozomi Okuhara but defeated Canada's Michelle Li to secure a semifinal spot.
-She lost in the semifinals to eventual gold medalist P. V. Sindhu.
+She lost to Nozomi Okuhara but defeated Canada's Michelle Li to secure a semi-finals spot.
+She lost in the semi-finals to eventual gold medalist P. V. Sindhu.
 She finished the year at world no. 8.